 Who is not a good candidate for a transplant?

 There are some people who are generally not recommended to undergo a lung transplant.
-This may include people who are infected with various organisms in the lungs, such as Burkholderia cenocepacia (B. cepacia).5 In addition, some people who are already intubated may not be good candidates.
+This may include people who are infected with various organisms in the lungs, such as Burkholderia cenocepacia (B. cepacia).5.
+While it is possible to get a lung transplant with B. cepacia, this is an educated decision made by the CF care team.
+In addition, some people who are already intubated may not be good candidates.

 Life with CF after a lung transplant

 Lung transplants often improve survival rates, but the journey to recovery can be long.
 Getting a lung transplant does not fully resolve all problems that existed prior to transplant.
 For example, lung transplants do not reverse cirrhosis, diabetes, or osteoporosis.
 Furthermore, some of the post-transplant medications such as cyclosporine and tacrolimus are difficult to tolerate and may cause further adverse events.
 It is important to connect with a support system during the transplant process, to find emotional support in others who understand.